apache/arrow/java/vector/src/main/java/org/apache/arrow/vector/table/README.md

 1. No support ChunkedArrays or any form of row-group.
 Support for ChunkedArrows or row groups will be considered for a future release.
 2. No support for native interface using the C-Stream API.
 Support for the streaming API will be delivered with or after  Item 1.
 3. No ability to use Tables with data imported from native code using the C-Data API.
 Support for ths feature is gated on PR#13248 (https://github.com/apache/arrow/pull/13248).
 4. No support for creating tables directly from Java POJOs.
-All data held by a table must be imported via a VectorSchemaRoot.
+All data held by a table must be imported via a VectorSchemaRoot, or from collections or arrays of FieldVectors.
 5. No support for mutable tables.